Octavius C. Granady: Virgin Islands activism (1917–25)

-In 1921, he moved to St. Croix and regained his law license, and became counsel for the St. Croix Labor Union, where he assisted Ralph de Chabert in the organization of a labor strike.
-Sugar planters had cut worker wages by half due to an economic downturn, and Chabert called a strike demanding $1.25 a day in wages.
-After 14 weeks, workers were reduced to near starvation conditions and the strike disastrously failed, to the disgust of Marcus Garvey, who took D. Hamilton Jackson's side in the animosity between the once-friends Jackson and Chabert.
-Granady left St. Croix after the collapse of the strike.
+In 1921, he moved to Saint Croix and regained his law license, becoming counsel for the Saint Croix Labor Union.
+He assisted Ralph de Magne de Chabert in organizing a labor strike on the island's sugar plantations.
+Planters had cut wages by half due to an economic downturn, and Chabert called a strike demanding $1.25 a day in wages.
+After fourteen weeks, workers were reduced to near starvation conditions and the strike disastrously failed, leading to criticism from Marcus Garvey and D. Hamilton Jackson.
+Granady left Saint Croix after the collapse of the strike.

-In March 1923, Granady was convicted of criminal trespassing and was denied the opportunity to use the testimony of a material witness in his defence and lost his license again in January 1924 when the district court of the Virgin Islands revoked the 1921 renewal.
-However, during a mass demonstration in April 1924, he was elected to travel to Washington, D.C. in support of Bill S2786, sponsored by Senator George McLean, requesting citizenship for the Virgin Islanders and a civil government for the US Virgin Islands in lieu of the Navy rule.
+In March 1923, Granady was convicted of trespass after he was denied the opportunity to use the testimony of a material witness in his defense.
+He lost his law license again in January 1924, when the District Court of the Virgin Islands revoked its 1921 renewal.

-In May 1924, Granady represented St. Thomas, along with Ralph J. Bough (St. Croix), and Frederick Gurty (St. John) in a delegation to the United States Congress.
-He explained,"The local press and a number of mass meetings virtually repudiated the Colonial Council for its recent opposition to Senate Bill 2786 granting the islands a civil government.
+In April 1924, Granady was represented Saint Thomas (along with Ralph J. Bough of Saint Croix and Frederick Gurty of Saint John) to travel to Washington, D.C. as a delegate to the United States Congress in support of Bill S2786, sponsored by George P. McLean of Connecticut, requesting United States citizenship and a civilian government for the Virgin Islands.
+Granady served as chair and spokesman for the delegation, arguing that the Colonial Council, which had opposed the bill, represented the interests of a narrow class of planters and landowners:The local press and a number of mass meetings virtually repudiated the Colonial Council for its recent opposition to Senate Bill 2786 granting the islands a civil government.
 The people of the islands are not citizens of any country; and they are not represented in the legislature.
-The franchise is so limited that out of 22,000 inhabitants only 800 have the right to vote, which is granted on the basis of property and income."The bill did not pass.
-However, in 1927, the Act Conferring United States Citizenship on the Virgin Islands passed, conferring U.S. citizenship on Virgin Islanders, and a limited and conditional set of U.S. voting rights and privileges on citizens resident to the islands.
-A civil government was not granted to the Virgin Islands until 1931.
+The franchise is so limited that out of 22,000 inhabitants only 800 have the right to vote, which is granted on the basis of property and income.Although S2786 did not pass, Congress conferred U.S. citizenship on the islanders in 1927 with a limited and conditional set of U.S. voting rights and privileges.
+After Granady's death, a civilian government was granted to the Virgin Islands in 1931.

+Return to Chicago (1925–28)

-Granady returned to Chicago in 1925 and joined the Chicago Bar Association.
+In 1925, Granady returned to Chicago and rejoined the Chicago Bar Association.

+In 1928, the Republican Party within Chicago was split into two camps led by mayor William Hale Thompson and U.S. senator Charles S. Deneen, respectively.
+Thompson, as mayor, took a lax approach to the enforcement of alcohol prohibition in the city and had the support of infamous Chicago organized crime leader Al Capone.
+Granady joined the Deneen slate as a candidate for party committeeman for the twentieth ward, a largely Black neighborhood.
+He was challenging Morris Elder, an ally of Thompson and affiliate of organized crime in the city.

+The 1928 primary was marred by violence, including the drive-by assassination of Republican alderman Joe Esposito, himself an organized crime figure and rival of Capone, on March 21.